SanderMertens/flecs/README.md

 ```

 ### Identifier
-Entities in reflecs may have an optional string-based identifier.
+Entities in flecs may have an optional string-based identifier.
 An identifier can be added to an entity by setting the `EcsId` component, like this:

 ```c
 ecs_set(world, e, EcsId, {"MyEntity"});